olga24912/SGTK/README.md

 ### Linkage sources

 `--fr <file_name_1> <file_name_2> `
  A pair of files with left reads and file with right reads for paired-end/mate-pair DNA library with forward-reverse orientation in FASTA/FASTQ format.
-Input reads are aligned to contigs using minimap2:
+Input reads are aligned to contigs using [minimap2](https://github.com/lh3/minimap2).

-    minimap2 -ax sr <contigs_file> <dna1> > dna1.sam
-    minimap2 -ax sr <contigs_file> <dna2> > dna2.sam

 `--rf <file_name_1> <file_name_2> `
  A pair of files with left reads and file with right reads for paired-end/mate-pair DNA library with reverse-forward orientation in FASTA/FASTQ format.